 German Shepherd temperament

-German Shepherds are very bold and confident when properly socialised.
+This is a breed that can be very bold and confident when properly socialized.

 Whilst this may appeal to you as a watchdog, remember that a dog cannot distinguish between a welcome friend and a trespasser.